melexis/sphinx-traceability-extension/doc/usage.rst

 :nooverwrite: *optional*, *flag*

-    Do not report an error when existing value already matches.
+    Do not report a warning when the relationship to add between the target and new source already exists.

 .. note::